Kevin Sanjaya Sukamuljo: 2022

 In 2022, Sukamuljo and his partner, Gideon, started the BWF tour in the All England Open.
 Unfortunately, they were stopped in the semi-finals by the young compatriot, the eventual champions, Muhammad Shohibul Fikri and Bagas Maulana.
 Sukamuljo alongside Indonesia men's team competed at the Thomas Cup.
-At that tournament, he did not played with his regular partner, Gideon, who was then preparing to undergo surgery due to injuries.
+At that tournament, he did not play with his regular partner, Gideon, who was then preparing to undergo surgery due to injuries.
 Indonesia was unable to defend the Cup after being defeated by India 0–3 in the final.
 Even though his partner, Gideon, not fully recovered, the duo returned to the tournament court in June, to compete in the Indonesia Masters and Open.
 At that tournament, Sukamuljo and Gideon finished as semi-finalists in the Indonesia Masters, and stopped in the second round in the Indonesia Open.
 Topped the BWF World rankings for 215 consecutive weeks, Gideon and Sukamuljo supremacy were dethroned by Japan's Takuro Hoki and Yugo Kobayashi on 20 September 2022.
 They then stepped on podium in October as runner-up of the Denmark Open, losing the final to Fajar Alfian and Muhammad Rian Ardianto.

 2023

-Sukamuljo and his partner, Gideon, started the BWF tour in the Malaysia Open.
-Unfortunately, they were stopped in the second round by Chinese pair, Liang Weikeng and Wang Chang.
-In the next tournament, they lost again by Liang and Wang in the quarter-finals of the India Open.
-They competed at the home tournament, Indonesia Masters, but retired in the second round from Chinese pair Liu Yuchen and Ou Xuanyi following the injured of Gideon.
+Sukamuljo and his partner, Gideon, started the BWF tour in the Malaysia Open, but were stopped in the second round by a Chinese pair, Liang Weikeng and Wang Chang.
+In the next tournament, they lost again to Liang and Wang in the quarter-finals of the India Open.
+They competed at the home tournament, Indonesia Masters, but retired in the second round to Chinese pair Liu Yuchen and Ou Xuanyi following the injury of Gideon.
+After not being seen on the international circuit since January, Sukamuljo was included in the Indonesian squad for the Sudirman Cup, but the team was eliminated in the quarter-finals.
+He and his partner later competed in the Malaysia Masters, but lost in the second round to 4th seeds Takuro Hoki and Yugo Kobayashi in straight games.
+They then reached the Thailand Open semi-finals, but lost to eventual winners Liang Weikeng and Wang Chang in straight games.
+Sukamuljo and Gideon later suffered a second round loss in the Singapore Open to Hoki and Kobayashi.

+Retirement

+On March 17, 2024, Sukamuljo announced his retirement via Instagram.